supernovus/lum.js/PLANS.md

 - [ ] [@lumjs/service-worker]
   - `service_worker.js` → `service-worker.context:` ← All `ServiceWorkerGlobalContext` features.
   - `service_worker.js` → `service-worker.window:` ← All `window` context features.
+- [x] [@lumjs/uuid]
+  - A port of the `math-uuid` library to CommonJS format.
+  - `uuid.js` → exports all three functions for backwards compatibility.
 - [ ] [@lumjs/web-app]
   - A new library that replaces the old `ModelAPI` and `ViewController` classes with a much simpler, yet more flexible foundation.
   - Any reusable bits from `modelapi.js` and `viewcontroller.js` will make their way into modules of this new library.
-  - The original `ModelAPI` and `ViewController` libraries will be moved into the `compat` library, and like the rest of the *compat* libraries, will have no further features added.
+  - The original `ModelAPI` and `ViewController` libraries will be moved into `compat-*` packages, and like the rest of the *compat* libraries, will be considered deprecated and have no further features added.
 - [x] [@lumjs/web-user-data]
   - `userdata.js` -> `web-data:`
 - [ ] [@lumsj/web-tabs]